 Bug Sponges and Mitts

 Bug sponges and mitts are often used in combination with a bug remover spray.
-They’re great for gently scrubbing away bug residue without causing damage to your vehicle’s paint.
+They’re great for gently scrubbing away bug residue without damaging your vehicle’s paint.
 Here are a couple of popular options:

 McKee’s 37 Road Kill Bug Scrubber